Introduction of Dragon1 as BPM Tool

 On Dragon1, you can create understandable process models with large icons.
 You can create static diagrams and dynamic diagrams.
 Try the DEMO Mapping Processes and Applications yourself.

-A dynamic diagram means that you create a model with a view on top of it.
+A dynamic diagram means creating a model with a view on top of it.
 The view shows a subset of the model with different symbols.
 You can define as many views as you like on a model.
-In this way, you can create per stakeholder a tailored view.
+In this way, you can create a tailored view for each stakeholder.
 If the data in the model changes, the data in the views change.
 So every stakeholder always has an updated view.

 BPMN Process Models

 You can create BPMN models, process flow diagrams, or a block diagram on the Dragon1 platform.
 You can do it in two modes: restrictive and free.
-If you create a BPMN model in the restrictive mode, the Visual Designer web application will disallow creating the wrong relationships.
+If you create a BPMN model in restrictive mode, the Visual Designer web application will prevent the creation of the wrong relationships.

-If you create a model in the free model, you are allowed to create any relationship you like.
+If you create a model in the free model, you can create any relationship you like.
 Afterward, you can choose to use the validator to have your diagram checked on allowed and disallowed relationships and modeling rules for BPMN.

 This is a screenshot of a Process Model created in the Visual Designer.

-When you want to document, model, and communicate business architecture and business processes throughout the organization you can use the BPMN modeling language for this.
+When you want to document, model, and communicate business architecture and business processes throughout the organization, you can use the BPMN modeling language.

-Read how to use BPM Tools for the design, visualization, communication, realization, and management of architecture diagrams with the BPMN modeling language.
+Read how to use BPM Tools to design, visualize, communicate, realize, and manage architecture diagrams with the BPMN modeling language.

 What is modeling architecture with BPMN?